sample

 effector Halley 22.2.0

-The new variant of the sample works the same but with one extra method filter
+The new variant of the sample works the same but with one extra method filter.
+Whenever filter returns true continue execution otherwise cancel.
+Let's see an example below.

 Henry wants to send money to William.
 Henry - sender and William - recipient.
 To send money sender should know the recipient address, besides sender has to sign the transaction.
-This example shows how exactly the sample works with a filter
+This example shows how exactly the sample works with a filter.
+The main points are:

 - Make sure balance is positive and more than sending amount